 Analysis and Test Results

 Choose the right ski jacket, and foul weather conditions will fade into the background, allowing you to focus and enjoy the task at hand.
 Of course, these will protect in milder weather as well.
 All are comfortable enough for all-day wear, and our selection represents a cross-section of fashion tastes.
 From youthful cuts and baggy styles to the subdued and neutral, there is an option here for you.
-For a step-by-step guide to navigating the entire ski jacket market, please consult our comprehensive Buying Advice article.
-If, however, you are looking to choose from the carefully curated OutdoorGearLab selection of skiing outerwear, read on.
+Navigating the jargon-filled outerwear market can be a challenge, however, and it is important to recognize your needs as a skier as you search for your next ski jacket.

 Testing involved careful indoor inspection of each model we purchased, assessing crafstmanship, features, and fit under the warmth of a roof.
 Then, we happily sped over to our local ski hills and backcountry laps to find out where each model excelled or fell back.
 We ranked each jacket on six predetermined metrics: Warmth, Weather Resistance, Fit and Comfort, Ventilation, Style, and Features.
 Each metric is weighted relative to its importance in performance and your overall experience.
 We combined the scores from these rating metrics to determine the overall scores and our award winners.